 How often do you say when your answer is really no?

 Boundary problems bring lots of women to counselling.
-Not wanting to say "no" and not speaking up about something that isn't okay with you, because doing so might create conflict, is a boundary problem.
-Many of the women I work with say "I'm not a good communicator" instead of "I'm not good with boundaries."
-When it's clear to me that they are very communicators.
-Here's my personal example:
+Not wanting to say “no” and not speaking up about something because doing so might create conflict, is a boundary problem.
+Many of the women I work with say “I’m not a good communicator” instead of “I’m not good with boundaries.”
+When it’s clear to me that they are very good communicators.
+Here’s my personal example:

-A good friend of mine once said to me, "you don't say no to me very often but, you cancel our plans a lot.
-So when you say yes, I've started making backup plans in case you cancel."
+A good friend of mine once said to me, “you don’t say no to me very often but, you cancel our plans a lot.
+So when you say yes, I’ve started making backup plans in case you cancel.”
 Ouch!
-My friend gave me a gift that day, though it didn't feel like it at the time.
+My friend gave me a gift that day, though it didn’t feel like it at the time.
 As we talked more about it, I realized that she was right.
-Until I started saying no, when my answer was really no, my yes, at best was only a maybe.
-Maybe I would do the thing, or maybe I would cancel, but why couldn't I say no?
+Until I started saying no, my yes was only a maybe.
+Maybe I would do the thing, or maybe I would cancel, but why couldn’t I say no?

 Why couldn’t I say no?

-Was it because I didn't want her to think I didn't like spending time with her?
-If so, it wasn't working.
-My friend WAS disappointed when I cancelled, she did feel like I didn't want to spend time with her AND she felt awful trying to figure out why I wouldn't just talk to her about what was going on for me.
+I couldn’t say no because I didn’t want her to think I didn’t like spending time with her?
+Clearly it wasn’t working.
+My friend WAS disappointed when I cancelled, she did feel like I didn’t want to spend time with her AND she felt awful trying to figure out why I wouldn’t talk to her about what was going on for me.
 Yuck, right?
-Me saying yes, was me reactively "putting the pain in mail" (you know the old snail mail, kinda mail?) to avoid saying no and feeling bad in the moment.
-And it allowed me to avoid seeing how it affected my friend when the cancellation was delivered a short time later.
-I am still embarrassed to admit that I behaved like this.
-So if you're feeling badly for similar things, please know you are in good company.

-Oakridge Counselling offers in-person, phone, online, Walk & Talk Therapy, Walk & Talk for Wellness Group, Supervision & Consultation and Counselling in London Ontario.
+Oakridge Counselling London Ontario offers In-person, Phone and Online Counselling, Walk & Talk Therapy, Walk & Talk for Wellness Group, Clinical Supervision & Consultation and Therapy in London Ontario.